w3f/polkadot-watcher-csv-exporter/README.md

 # polkadot-watcher-csv-exporter

 ## Please Note
-All the relevant data model code is placed in [writeDataCSV](src/writeDataCSV.ts).
+All the relevant data model code is located in the [csvWriter](src/csvWriter.ts) typescript module.

 ## How to Run